-Depending on the input format of the point-source emissions (e.g., IDA, EMS-95, FF10, ORL), the set of characteristics that are used to uniquely identify a point source can be different.
-For example, the IDA-formatted inventories define a point source using a country, state, and county code, an SCC, a plant identifier, a stack number, a point identifier, and a segment number.
-The Emissions Modeling System, 95 (EMS-95), however, identifies a source using a FIPS state/county code, a plant code, a stack code, a device code, and a process code.
+Depending on the input format of the point-source emissions (e.g., FF10, ORL), the set of characteristics that are used to uniquely identify a point source can be different.
+For example, the ORL-formatted inventories define a point source using a country, state, and county code, an SCC, a plant identifier, a stack number, a point identifier, and a segment number.
+The FF10 format, however, identifies a source using a FIPS state/county code, a plant code, a unit ID, a segment ID, and SCC.
 To better support the formats and be adaptable if new formats are created in the future, SMOKE uses a flexible definition of point sources.
 This definition consists of the following source characteristics to uniquely define the sources:

-- Country, state, and county code
+- · Country, state, and county code

 - Plant ID (15 characters or less)

 - Characteristics 1 through 5 (each 15 characters or less)

 Depending on the input format, SMOKE assigns different variables from the input format to the parts of the SMOKE point-source definition.
-For example, for EMS-95 input format, the SMOKE plant ID comes from the EMS-95 facility ID.
 The assignments for the remaining characteristics are as follows:

-IDA format and ORL format:
+ORL format:

 - Char 1: Point ID

-- · Char 2: Stack ID
+- Char 2: Stack ID

 - Char 3: Segment ID

 - Char 4: SCC

-- · Char 5: unused
+- Char 5: unused

-EMS-95 format:
+FF10 format:

 - · Char 1: Stack ID

-- Char 2: Device ID
+- Char 2: Unit ID

-- Char 3: Process ID
+- Char 3: Segment ID

-- Char 4: unused
+- Char 4: SCC

 - Char 5: unused